 This kind of group bias is as old as Cain and Able.
 It’s the same tribal bullshit that gave the Nazis their Jews, Southern Whites their Blacks, the British their Irish, and gave our moron president his immigrants, Muslims, Jews, feminists, blacks, Mexicans, Sikhs, Asians, Native Americans, and Puerto Ricans.

 More recently, it's given birth to the widespread use of patently sexist code words like "mansplaining" and "patriarchy."
-The sexists who employ these deplorable sexist terms do so to coerce men into bowing before them.
-Lest they be accused of sexism.
+The sexists who employ these sweeping terms against all men do so to coerce others into bowing before them.

 Does this pattern of bullying behavior sound familiar?

 It should.
-Because it's exactly the kind of carrot and stick tactic that repugnant bullies like Roger Ailes, Bill O'Reillys and John Conyers have long employed to get some play.
+Because it's exactly the kind of carrot and stick tactic that repugnant bullies like Roger Ailes, Bill O'Reilly and John Conyers have long employed to get some play.

 The painful truth is that we humans just love to have a group to whale on.
 Especially on the left, as if we’re somehow immune to such temptations by virtue of our own membership in traditional victim groups.

 To quote Meatloaf in the song Paradise by the Dashboard Light: “Stop Right There.”